 For the occasion, people decorate their churches with Christmas candles, Christmas trees and a Nativity scene.

-Some families come back home after the Mass to enjoy a delicious bûche de Noël and occasionally to open their Christmas presents.
+Some families return home after the Mass to enjoy a delicious bûche de Noël and occasionally to open their Christmas presents.

 French Carols – les chants de Noël